STEFANOVIVAS/indicium-code-challenge/README.md

   -  In a real backfilling pipeline, we need to pass the date inside the source to filter data only for that period.
   -  The option for default replication method may vary depending on requirements for pipelines, like full or incremental load.
-## Creating jobs
+## Meltano jobs

-## Running jobs:
+The meltano tool allows you to create a functionality called Job, which allows you to run a set of chained tasks with just one command.
+Considering the need to make the pipeline modular, so that we can reprocess just one of the steps, 4 jobs were built for the pipeline.

+  - postgres-to-local, which represents the task that extract data from postgres (tap-postgres) and write a CSV file(target-csv--from-postgres).

+  - orders-details-csv-to-local, which represents the task that extract data from CSV (tap-csv--from-csv) and write a CSV file(target-csv--order-details)

+  - local-csv-to-postgres, which represents the task that extract data from all the CSV files (tap-csv) and load them into a postgres database(target-postgres)

+  - pipeline-csv-and-postgres-to-local-target-postgres that executes all the pipeline at once, one step at once [tap-postgres target-csv--from-postgres tap-csv--from-csv target-csv--order-details, tap-csv target-postgres]

-You could run the entire pipeline (Extract and load) with this code...
+This way, you could run the entire pipeline (Extract and load) with this code...

     meltano run pipeline-csv-and-postgres-to-local-target-postgres